Part II, chapter 7: Royal Canadian Mounted Police Members Discharged for Medical Reasons

 (3) The entitlement period begins on the day on which the person is ready to return to work, as certified by a competent authority, and ends on the earliest of

-1. the day that is two years after the day on which the entitlement period begins;
+a) the fifth anniversary of the day on which the entitlement period begins;

-2. the day on which the person is appointed to a position in the public service for an indeterminate period; and
+b) the day on which the person is appointed to a position in the public service for an indeterminate period;

-3. the day on which the person declines an appointment to a position in the public service for an indeterminate period without good and sufficient reason.
+c) the day on which the person declines an appointment to a position in the public service for an indeterminate period without good and sufficient reason; and

 7.2 The entitlement

-Persons meeting the conditions specified in the PSER paragraph 7.1(1), as outlined above, are entitled to be appointed to any position for which they meet the essential qualifications, referred to in PSEA, paragraph 30(2)(a), in priority to all other persons except those with a statutory priority entitlement.
-There are no restrictions with respect to the occupational group, level or location of the position to which an appointment may be made pursuant to this entitlement, as long as the person with a priority entitlement meets the essential qualifications.
+Persons holding this priority entitlement are entitled to be appointed to any position for which they meet the essential qualifications referred to in the Public Service Employment Act (PSEA), paragraph 30(2)(a), as well as the conditions of employment, in priority to all other persons except those with a statutory priority entitlement.
+There are no restrictions with respect to the occupational group, level or location of the position to which an appointment may be made pursuant to this entitlement.

 Note 1:

 Royal Canadian Mounted Police (RCMP) members who were medically discharged but who were appointed to the public service before being medically discharged, through means other than a priority entitlement, may still have a right to the priority entitlement.
-RCMP HR staff must discuss such cases with the Public Service Commission (PSC) for decisions on a case-by-case basis.
-If, however, the member obtains indeterminate employment in the public service after their medical discharge, but not through a priority entitlement, then their priority entitlement would not be valid as, effectively, the requirements of the PSER would already have been met.
+RCMP human resources staff must discuss such cases with the Public Service Commission (PSC) for decisions on a case-by-case basis.
+If, however, the member obtains indeterminate employment in the public service after their medical discharge, but not through a priority entitlement, then their priority entitlement would not be valid as, effectively, the requirements of the Public Service Employment Regulations (PSER) would already have been met.

 Note 2:

 The “other members” of the RCMP, also referred to as “civilian members”, are also eligible for this priority entitlement.
 This means that this priority entitlement is not restricted solely to uniformed officers of the RCMP.
-Public service employees of the RCMP appointed under the Public Service Employment Act are not eligible for this priority entitlement.
+Public service employees of the RCMP appointed under the PSEA are not eligible for this priority entitlement.

-“Discharged for medical reasons” means that the former RCMP member was discharged for medical reasons pursuant to paragraph 32.1(1) of the Royal Canadian Mounted Police Superannuation Act.
+“Discharged for medical reasons” means that the former RCMP member was discharged for medical reasons pursuant to subsection 32.1(1) of the Royal Canadian Mounted Police Superannuation Act.

-Pursuant to PSER, paragraph 7.1(2)(b), the competent authority who must certify that the former member is ready to work is a health care provider, normally the treating physician.
+The competent authority is a health care provider, normally the treating physician.
 Depending on the situation, the competent authority could also be an ergonomic specialist, a psychologist, physiotherapist or any other specialist who, for the case at hand, could reasonably be considered to be a “competent authority”.

-The certification of fitness to return to work must be provided by a person who has examined or treated the former member and can provide a diagnosis of their readiness to return to work and of any employment limitations or accommodation requirements.
-A clear description of any employment limitations will aid in identifying appropriate employment opportunities and ensure employer awareness of any required accommodation.
+The certification of readiness to return to work must be provided by a person who has examined or treated the former RCMP member and can provide a diagnosis of their readiness to return to work.

 For the purpose of the requirements in the PSER, the date of a letter from a competent authority certifying the former member as ready to return to work is the date on which they are “certified”, unless the letter specifically states a different date.
 This means that the body of the letter could specify a date earlier or later than the date on which the letter is written, in which case the date specified in the body of the letter would be the day on which they are “certified” as ready to return to work and therefore the day on which the priority entitlement period begins.